shashankkumar/CodeRunner/docs/SETUP.md

     * URLToSendResults is the web address where CodeRunner will send the results of executed files.
     * LOGFILEPATH is the log file location where CodeRunner will log the results of files execution.
     * SLEEPINTERVAL is the time interval for which CodeRunner goes to sleep after one epoch.
-3. Now run the `make` command on terminal.
+3. Now run the `./Install.sh` command on terminal.
 It should run without throwing any errors.